French Polynesia: Governance

-On 14 September 2007, the pro-independence leader Oscar Temaru was elected president of French Polynesia for the third time in three years (with 27 of 44 votes cast in the territorial assembly).
-He replaced former president Gaston Tong Sang, opposed to independence, who lost a no-confidence vote in the Assembly of French Polynesia on 31 August after the longtime former president of French Polynesia, Gaston Flosse, hitherto opposed to independence, sided with his long enemy Oscar Temaru to topple the government of Gaston Tong Sang.
-Oscar Temaru, however, had no stable majority in the Assembly of French Polynesia, and new territorial elections were held in February 2008 to solve the political crisis.
+On 14 September 2007, the pro-independence leader Oscar Temaru was elected president of French Polynesia for the third time in three years (with 27 of 44 votes cast in the Assembly).
+He replaced anti-independence leader Gaston Tong Sang, who on 31 August had lost a no-confidence vote in the Assembly, after the longtime former president of French Polynesia, Gaston Flosse, hitherto opposed to independence, sided with his long enemy Oscar Temaru to topple the Tong Sang government.
+Temaru, however, had no stable majority in the Assembly, and new elections were held in February 2008 in an attempt to solve the political crisis.

-The party of Gaston Tong Sang won the territorial elections, but that did not solve the political crisis: the two minority parties of Oscar Temaru and Gaston Flosse, who together had one more member in the territorial assembly than the political party of Gaston Tong Sang, allied to prevent Gaston Tong Sang from becoming president of French Polynesia.
-Gaston Flosse was then elected president of French Polynesia by the territorial assembly on 23 February 2008 with the support of the pro-independence party led by Oscar Temaru, while Oscar Temaru was elected speaker of the territorial assembly with the support of the anti-independence party led by Gaston Flosse.
+Tong Sang's political party, Tahoera'a Huiraatira, won the territorial elections, but that did not solve the political crisis: the two minority parties of Temaru and Flosse, who together had one more member in the Assembly than did Tahoera'a Huiraatira, allied to prevent Tong Sang from becoming president of French Polynesia again.
+Flosse was then elected president of French Polynesia by the territorial assembly on 23 February 2008 with the support of the pro-independence party led by Temaru, while Temaru was elected speaker of the territorial assembly with the support of the anti-independence party led by Flosse.
 Both formed a coalition cabinet.
-Many observers doubted that the alliance between the anti-independence Gaston Flosse and the pro-independence Oscar Temaru, designed to prevent Gaston Tong Sang from becoming president of French Polynesia, could last very long.
+Many observers doubted that the alliance between anti-independence Flosse and pro-independence Termaru could last very long.

-At the French municipal elections held in March 2008, several prominent mayors who were member of the Flosse-Temaru coalition lost their offices in key municipalities of French Polynesia, which was interpreted as a disapproval of the way Gaston Tong Sang, whose party French Polynesian voters had placed first in the territorial elections the month before, had been prevented from becoming president of French Polynesia by the last minute alliance between Flosse and Temaru's parties.
-Eventually, on 15 April 2008 the government of Gaston Flosse was toppled by a constructive vote of no confidence in the territorial assembly when two members of the Flosse-Temaru coalition left the coalition and sided with Tong Sang's party.
-Tong Sang's majority in the territorial assembly was very narrow, and he was toppled in February 2009, succeeded by Temaru (supported again by Flosse).
+At the French municipal elections held in March 2008, several prominent mayors who were members of the Flosse-Temaru coalition lost their offices in key municipalities of French Polynesia, which was interpreted as a disapproval of the way Tong Sang (whose party French Polynesian voters had placed first in the territorial elections the month before), had been prevented from becoming president of French Polynesia by the last minute alliance between Flosse and Temaru.
+Only a month later, on 15 April 2008, the coalition government was toppled—by a constructive vote of no confidence in the territorial assembly—when two members of the Flosse-Temaru coalition left the coalition and sided with Tong Sang's party.
+Tong Sang's majority in the territorial assembly was very narrow, and he was toppled in February 2009, succeeded by as president this time around by Temaru (who was still supported by Flosse).